ControlSpaceSoftware/build-scrips/README.md

 The commands are opinionated by design as follows:

-javascript .js files are ES6 code use ES6 modules (import / export) use ./src directory for all source code use ./lib directory for all es5 code use babel to transform es6 to es5 code use ./dist directory for distribution code use engine node v6+ conform to all npm conventions use npm as primary build tooling use mocha for testing
+* javascript .js files are ES6 code
+* use ES6 modules (import / export)
+* use ./src directory for all source code
+* use ./lib directory for all es5 code
+* use babel to transform es6 to es5 code
+* use ./dist directory for distribution code
+* use engine node v6+
+* conform to all npm conventions
+* use npm as primary build tooling
+* use mocha for testing
+* no environment variables in code or config (environment should not be in github)

 ```
 /project